ManifoldRG/VLMCalibration/README.md

 ```

 ## Utils
+UPDATE: No longer needed, watch works fine on 22.04 (now default in EC2)
 `nvidia.py` can be used to keep checking GPU usage.
 Currently watch segfaults on Ubuntu 20.04, so this can be run in place of that to monitor:

 ```bash